-Another component of the project aimed to trial the textbook in schools and develop a curriculum on this basis.9 The use of the book was banned by the Israeli and the Palestinian authorities in 2010.
-The Georg Eckert Institute for International Textbook Research was involved in the project in an advisory capacity.10
+Another component of the project aimed to trial the textbook in schools and develop a curriculum on this basis.
+The use of the book was banned by the Israeli and the Palestinian authorities in 2010.
+The Georg Eckert Institute for International Textbook Research was involved in the project in an advisory capacity.
+On the project in an advisory capacity.